AninditaBasu/writing-technically/docs/source/courses-dita-authoring-topics-linking.md

 1. Generate an output and see that the links in the `Related information` section of the `Refilling a fountain pen` topic are no longer broken.
 1. Open the map file that you created in the previous lesson, and insert a relationship table.
 Then, generate an output and see the results.
 1. Open any of the topics that you created in the previous lessons, and insert a `<related-links>` tag in it.
 Return to the map file, generate an output, and see the results.

-## What next?

-The next few lessons show you how to single-source.

 <hr/>